mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 High quality networked physics with stable stacks of cubes is possible with Unity and PhysX using a distributed simulation network model.

 This approach is best used for _cooperative experiences only_, as it does not provide the security of a server-authoritative network model.

+Thanks to Oculus for sponsoring my work and making this research possible!

+IMPORTANT: __Source code for the networked physics sample is available [here](https://github.com/OculusVR/oculus-networked-physics-sample).__

 -----